rictic/jsonriver/README.md

     we have the entire value.
 3. Strings may be replaced with a longer string, with more characters (in the JavaScript sense) appended.
-4. Arrays are only modified by either appending new elements, or replacing/mutating the element currently at the end.
+4. Arrays are modified only by appending new elements, or replacing/mutating the element currently at the end.
 5. Objects are only modified by either adding new properties, or replacing/mutating the most recently added property, (except in the case of repeated keys, see invariant 7).
 6. As a consequence of 1 and 5, we only add a property to an object once we have the entire key and enough of the value to know that value's type.
 7. If an object has the same key multiple times, later values take precedence over earlier ones, matching the behavior of JSON.parse.
-This may result in changing the type of a value, and mutating earlier keys in the object.
+This may result in changing the type of a value, and setting earlier keys the object.

 ## Complete Values

-The parse function takes an optional set of options object as its second parameter.
+The parse function can be passed an options argument as its second parameter.
 If the options object has a `completeCallback` function, that function will be called like `completeCallback(value, path)` each time the parser has finished with a value.

-Given the json:
+Formally, a value is complete when jsonriver will not mutate it again, nor replace it with a different value, except for the unusual case of a repeated key in an object (see invariant 7 in the parse() docs).

+The calls that jsonriver makes to a `completeCallback` are deterministic, regardless of how the incoming JSON streams in.

+For example, when parsing this JSON:

 ```json
 {"name": "Alex", "keys": [1, 20, 300]}